jeromecoupe/webstoemp/src/content/blogposts/2023-01-23-eleventy-dev-server-external-asset-pipeline.md

 With the 1.0 version of [Eleventy Dev Server](https://www.11ty.dev/docs/dev-server/), I can now use a native and elegant solution.

-I can keep building my assets with NPM scripts and run `npx eleventy --serve --quiet` in parallel.
-The trick here is to use the new `watch` to target the output directories used by your build process.
+I can keep building my assets with NPM scripts and run `npx @11ty/eleventy --serve --quiet` in parallel.
+The trick here is to use the new `watch` option in your config file to target the output directories used by your build process.

 Any change to files in these directories will then trigger a server reload, even if those changes are the result of an external asset pipeline.

-Here is a bare bones example of the kind of scripts I use in development.
-You could use `--watch` flags with `sass` and `esbuild` instead of the `onchange` package but, again, I like the separation of concerns and I also find it easier to read and understand.
+Here is a bare bones example of the scripts I use in development.
+You could use `--watch` flags with `sass` and `esbuild` instead of the `onchange` package but, again, I like the separation of concerns (and I also find it easier to read and understand).

 ```json
 "scripts": {